MarkAD88/aoc2023/README.md

 ```

 ## Day 05 Part Two
 A complete and utter code disaster.
-My solution for Part One
-while accurate was grossly inefficient.
-When I tried to brute
-force my way through part two it just fell over and wouldn't
+My solution for Part One while accurate was grossly inefficient.
+When I tried to brute force my way through part two it just fell over and wouldn't complete.
-complete.

 ## Day 07 Part One
-Got started an hour late on this one and got really hung up
-on how to generate values for each poker hand.
-Had a hell
-of a time getting the first answer right.
-The root cause of
-my problem was that I was not performing tie-breaker logic
-the way the instructions described but was instead using
-standard poker tie-breaking logic.
-Once I realized the issue
-I had it solved.
+Got started an hour late on this one and got really hung up on how to generate values for each poker hand.
+Had a hell of a time getting the first answer right.
+The root cause of my problem was that I was not performing tie-breaker logic the way the instructions described but was instead using standard poker tie-breaking logic.
+Once I realized the issue I had it solved.

 ## Day 07 Part Two
 Throwing Jokers into the mix really caused me some grief.
-I
-couldn't nudge my Part One solution into place so I ended up
+I couldn't nudge my Part One solution into place so I ended up with copy-pasta.
-with copy-pasta.
 Not horrible but felt like a minor defeat.
-I spent over an hour tracking down a bug in my sorting logic
-that was caused by me tracking a flag indicating if a high
+I spent over an hour tracking down a bug in my sorting logic that was caused by me tracking a flag indicating if a high card exists.
-card exists.
 Once I saw it I understood how dumb it was.

+## Day 07 Refactor
+I hated that the code was still written using my initial bad assumption that I would have to rank hands using actual poker rules instead of the Camel rules.
+I refactored it all with that assumption removed and the code is MUCH cleaner now.